top of page

 Pooh’s Takeaway:

-“I think I’ll write myself a note,” Pooh said. “‘Dear Pooh, you are strong!
+“I think I’ll write myself a note,” Pooh said thoughtfully. “‘Dear Pooh, you are strong.
 Love, Pooh.’
-And I’ll read it whenever I feel down.”
+I’ll keep it nearby and read it whenever I start feeling down or unsure.”

 I laughed.
 “That’s perfect.
-Sometimes the best motivation comes from yourself.”
+Sometimes the best motivation doesn’t come from fixing everything.
+It comes from remembering who you are and trusting your own strength.

 Wrap Up